Here are a few of my pet peeves about the mistaken perceptions involving the Superman mythos (in no particular order of importance).

 5) The “underwear” fallacy

 For years, comic book writers and filmmakers have tried to delete a certain part of Superman’s iconic costume.
 So many people, jokingly or otherwise, refer to it as “underwear” or “underpants”, as in, “why does Superman wear his underwear outside of his costume?”
+(Cue my sigh and eye-roll here.)

 During the pre-production phases of never produced films like Superman Lives, Superman Flyby and Justice League: Mortal, there were versions of the costume without the red trunks.
-In recent years, starting with the New 52 universe and continuing into Henry Cavill’s costume, the Rebirth universe and Tyler Hoechlin‘s costume, the powers that be were successful in taking the trunks away.
+In recent years, starting with the New 52 universe and continuing into Henry Cavill’s costume, the Rebirth universe and Tyler Hoechlin‘s costume, the powers-that-be were successful in taking the trunks away.
 This is something that is, in my opinion, a sad mistake.
 Once you start deconstructing Superman’s iconic costume, he begins to look and feel less and less like Superman.